SHPI Full Form-Self Help Promoting Institutions

 Self Help Promoting Institutions (SHPIs): Strengthening Financial Inclusion and Rural Development

 Self Help Promoting Institutions (SHPIs) play a pivotal role in the formation, training, and sustainability of Self Help Groups (SHGs).
-These institutions act as facilitators, ensuring that SHGs operate effectively, gain financial literacy, and access microfinance for economic development.
-By working in collaboration with banks, government agencies, and NGOs, SHPIs help in poverty alleviation, women empowerment, and financial inclusion.
+These institutions act as facilitators, ensuring SHGs operate effectively, gain financial literacy, and access microfinance for economic development.
+By collaborating with banks, government agencies, and NGOs, SHPIs contribute to poverty alleviation, women empowerment, and financial inclusion.

 This article explores the functions, significance, challenges, and future prospects of SHPIs in strengthening SHGs and enhancing rural development.